maoosi/prisma-appsync/docs/demo/_post.md

 -   `getPost`: Read a single Post.
 -   `listPosts`: Read multiple Posts.
+-   `countPosts`: Count all Posts.

 ### Querying a single Post

-Single Post queries can take one input:
+Single Post queries take one input:

 -   `where`: `PostWhereUniqueInput!` A required object type specifying a field with a unique constraint (like id).